NewSigma/Physica/README.md

 # Physica

-Physica is a high performance and scalable template library for computational physics.
+Physica is a high performance and scalable template library for computational physics which devotes to provide a rapid iteration platform for new algorithms.
+Physica is not a textbook nor ready to use solutions.
+It is expected users write their own codes and usually implement ideas in less than 200 lines of code.

 ## Table of Contents